 Words That Inspire Us

-Women Organizing Resources, Knowledge and Service – WORKS – was formed in 1998 by five women committed to meaningful action to help disadvantaged families and communities build lives for themselves that work.
+Women Organizing Resources, Knowledge and Service – WORKS – was formed in 1998 by a small group of women committed to meaningful action to help disadvantaged families and communities build lives for themselves that work.
 The founders’ extensive experience in affordable housing, community development, health care, finance and advocacy convinced them that safe affordable housing was both a fundamental need and, potentially, a springboard for families and individuals to articulate, organize and fulfill their needs and aspirations as part of a larger community.
 Together people can learn and achieve more than they can alone.

 WORKS began by leveraging the experience of key staff and founders in developing high quality affordable rental housing for families in Los Angeles County.
 The founders were committed to including the features they knew mattered.
 They built community centers in each development that fostered collaborative child care and education; shared computer, health and financial learning classes and access; community garden plots and edible landscaping that supported healthy food access and connection to the land; and community celebrations that fostered connection and a sense of trust.